 From commonsensemedia.org: Parents need to know violence is the biggest issue, with knives, stabbing, sword fighting, blood, a beheading, and the murder of a woman and children, as well as some spooky imagery involving the witches.
 Other than that, "damn" and "hell" are used, and there's some fairly innocent Shakespeare-style sexual innuendo.
 Minor characters appear drunk, and there's some background drinking.

 Janelle FilaLet's have some fun together!

+I currently teach English Composition at the collegiate level.
 I have a Master's degree in Creative Writing for Children and Young Adults, so I teach reading and writing classes.
-I worked as a substitute teacher for 3 years, in all age ranges and subject levels.
-This experience taught me that most kids enjoy...
+I worked as a substitute teacher for 3 years, in all age ranges and...